rupertfoleywnc/CSharpFormPackage/README.md

-# Question Sorter C# MVC Application
+# CSharpFormPackage MVC Application

-This is a C# ASP.NET Core MVC implementation of the JavaScript Question Sorter.
-It processes a series of questions and responses based on JSON data, similar to the original JavaScript implementation.
+This is a C# ASP.NET Core MVC form processing package.
+It processes a series of questions and responses based on JSON data, providing a flexible framework for creating dynamic forms.

 ## Features